mauroservienti/milestone.github.io/_posts/plans-disruptions.md

 As I mentioned in one of my previous posts, one technique is to add some slack time between scheduled slots.
 For example, instead of back-to-back appointment slots, plan them taking into account delays.
 Some buffer is the simplest way to absorb unexpected issues.

-Slack time helps on some occasions but is of minor help whit disruptions.
+Slack time helps on some occasions but is of minor help with disruptions.

 It's Tuesday morning, 9 AM; we're in the middle of our first meeting.
 Boom, power outage.
 We missed the memo in the office building lobby; it's planned maintenance.
 Power comes back two hours later, and we missed three meetings.